Math tutor near me in Charlotte, NC

 Show more

-khushi taught 8 days ago
+khushi taught about 2 months ago

 The session focused on fraction operations, simplification, and converting between improper and mixed fractions.
 The Student practiced addition, subtraction, and simplification through an online quiz and worked on converting improper fractions into mixed fractions using long division.
 The Student was assigned to review the concepts of proper and improper fractions and mixed fraction conversions for the next class.